 It’s the perfect time of year to get planting and gardening is a lot more affordable than many other forms of therapy, so why not grow yourself better by making an appointment with Mother Nature today?

-This is one of several blogs to mark Mental Health Awareness Week.
 If you enjoyed this piece, you might like to look at my earlier post, which asserts that anxiety is like a weed because it is a perfectly natural, yet unwelcome response.
 As well as writing books, I also help run an online support group for anxiety sufferers where we share tips on how to deal with worry and panic with one another.